sthasmn/face-control-mouse/README.md

 The model needs to be trained on your unique facial features and screen setup for the best accuracy.

 1.  **Collect Training Data:**
     Run the data collection script from your terminal.
-It will open a full-screen window and show a moving dot. **Follow the dot with your eyes for the entire duration (default is 2 minutes).**
+It will open a full-screen window and show a moving dot. **Follow the dot with your head and eyes for the entire duration (default is 2 minutes).**
     ```bash
     python training/training_data_collection.py
     ```
-    This will create a `test_training_data.csv` file in your root directory.
+    This will create a `training_data.csv` file in your root directory.

 2.  **Train the Model:**
     Next, run the trainer script.
 This will load the `.csv` file, build the neural network, and start the training process.